unicode-org/message-format-wg/spec/README.md

 ### Stability Policy

+> [!IMPORTANT]
+> The provisions of the stability policy are not in effect until
+> the conclusion of the technical preview and adoption of this specification.
+> Implementers should expect that changes to the specification during
+> and following the preview period will minimal and will require compelling evidence.
+> However, the technical committee reserves the right to make necessary
+> changes to the specification until it becomes stablized.

 Updates to this specification will not change the syntactical meaning, the runtime output, or other behaviour of valid messages written for earlier versions of this specification